hfeeki/cluster-commander/README.md

                             current state.

 -n        --nodes           Nodes list                     <EMPTY>
-                            (comma-separated).
-Overrides
+                            (whitespace-separated).
-                            all other sources of nodes.
+                            Overrides all other sources
+                            of nodes.
 ```

 If the target command contains options itself, it must be quoted to prevent